 You could technically grow industrial hemp in Tennessee back in 2014.
-The state enacted House Bill 2445 (SB 2495), which authorized the growth of the crop as part of a pilot program.
+The state enacted House Bill 2445 (SB 2495).
+This legislation authorized the growth of the crop as part of a pilot program.

 The cost of a Tennessee industrial hemp license (certified seed license) is $350, a fee you must pay annually.
-The state’s Department of Agriculture licensed 2,900 hemp growers in 2019.
-This figure was an increase of more than tenfold on the 226 licenses provided in 2018.
+The state’s Department of Agriculture licensed over 3,300 hemp growers by mid-2020.
+This figure was an enormous increase on the 226 licenses provided in 2018.

 North Dakota’s Industrial Hemp Program